777arc/PySDR/content/pluto.rst

 Here are several hints to get you started.

-Hint 1: You'll need to put the line "samples = sdr.rx()" into a loop that runs many times (e.g., 100 times).
-You must count how many samples you get each call to sdr.rx() while tracking how much time has elapsed.
+Hint 1: You'll need to put the line :code:`samples = sdr.rx()` into a loop that runs many times (e.g., 100 times).
+You must count how many samples you get each call to :code:`sdr.rx()` while tracking how much time has elapsed.

 Hint 2: Just because you are calculating samples per second, that doesn't mean you have to perform exactly 1 second's worth of receiving samples.
 You can divide the number of samples you received by the amount of time that passed.

-Hint 3: Start at sample_rate = 10e6 like the code shows because this rate is way more than USB 2.0 can support.
+Hint 3: Start at :code:`sample_rate = 10e6` like the code shows because this rate is way more than USB 2.0 can support.
 You will be able to see how much data gets through.
 Then you can tweak rx_buffer_size.
 Make it a lot larger and see what happens.
-Once you have a working script and have fiddled with rx_buffer_size, try adjusting sample_rate.
+Once you have a working script and have fiddled with :code:`rx_buffer_size`, try adjusting :code:`sample_rate`.
 Determine how low you have to go until you are able to receive 100% of samples in Python (i.e., sample at a 100% duty cycle).

-Hint 4: In your loop where you call sdr.rx(), try to do as little as possible so that it doesn't add extra delay in execution time.
+Hint 4: In your loop where you call :code:`sdr.rx()`, try to do as little as possible so that it doesn't add extra delay in execution time.
 Don't do anything intensive like print from inside the loop.

 As part of this exercise you will get an idea for the max throughput of USB 2.0.
 You can look up online to verify your findings.

-As a bonus, try changing the center_freq and rx_rf_bandwidth to see if it impacts the rate you can receive samples off the Pluto.
+As a bonus, try changing the :code:`center_freq` and :code:`rx_rf_bandwidth` to see if it impacts the rate you can receive samples off the Pluto.

 Exercise 2: Create a Spectrogram/Waterfall